-As a native to San Diego for more than 25 years, I have enjoyed many beautiful adventures exploring the best of Southern California.
+As someone who’s lived in San Diego for more than 25 years, I have enjoyed many beautiful adventures exploring the best of Southern California.
 While I haven’t been everywhere (yet), I can highly recommend these destinations as the best of the best when it comes to weekend getaways from San Diego.
+(Some of them also make great day trips from San Diego!)

 - 1. Santa Barbara—Soak Up the Scene